 If you have a pet and go into hospital, you will need someone to look after it while you are there.
-You can ask a family member, neighbour or friend to help to look after your pet in the short term but you may need to contact a local cattery or kennel.
-You should find details of these in the telephone directory.
+You can ask a family member, neighbour or friend to help to look after your pet in the short term but you may need to contact a local cattery, kennel or pet sitting service.

 Other sources of help:

 If you go into hospital in an emergency, you may not have time to make arrangements for your pet.
-Hampshire County Council’s Adults' Health and Care department may be able to help.
-Telephone 0300 555 1386.
+Your adult social care department may be able to help.
 The Council has a responsibility to see that your pet is looked after until you return home or can make other arrangements.
 They may ask you to make a reasonable contribution towards the cost of any temporary accommodation.

 If you are unable to return home, the Council will talk to you, or to someone you have authorised to act on your behalf.
 They will agree what is the best option for your pet.
 They will not make any decision to rehome your pet without consent from you or your authorised representative.